navya-kamath/JS_Calculator/README.md

 ## Future Enhancements

 - Add a dark/light mode toggle.
-- Include more advanced operations like square root, percentage, and trigonometric functions.
+- Include more advanced operations like trigonometric functions.
 - Improve the UI design for better user experience.

 ## Contributing